Sneha-Amballa/HackWeek/README.md

-#  Deepgram Speech to Text
+# Speech to Text with Deepgram API

 A simple and elegant web tool that converts your speech into text using Deepgram’s real-time Speech-to-Text API.